-- submit coursework assignments/written examinations on a total of between 28 and 34 units of topics with no more than 12 units from Schedule A, and - submit a project dissertation which must demonstrate an appreciation of the rôle of methods studied in the course, and - attend an examination viva voce, unless individually dispensed.
+- submit coursework assignments/written examinations on six courses, including at most two courses from Schedule A, and at least two courses from Schedule C. - submit a project dissertation which must demonstrate an appreciation of the role of methods studied in the course, and - attend an examination viva voce, unless individually dispensed.